 Datatype Supported?
 Comments

-ANY types No
+ANY types No -

-BINARY_DOUBLE Yes -

-BINARY_FLOAT Yes
+BINARY_DOUBLE Yes When unloading data, Fast Clone might express very large or small numbers that have many digits to the left or right of the decimal point in scientific notation with a maximum precision of eight digits.
+Loss of data accuracy might occur.

+BINARY_FLOAT Yes When unloading data, Fast Clone might express very large or small numbers that have many digits to the left or right of the decimal point in scientific notation with a maximum precision of eight digits.
+Loss of data accuracy might occur.

 BFILE No

-BLOB Yes For Oracle 10g sources, BLOB datatypes are supported with the conventional path unload method only.
-For Oracle 11g and 12c sources, Fast Clone uses the direct path

-unload method by default to unload data from SecureFile BLOB columns.
-The tables that contain the BLOB columns must be defined with the default SecureFile options.
+BLOB Yes For Oracle 11g and 12c sources, Fast Clone uses the direct path unload method by default to unload data from SecureFile BLOB columns.
 To use the conventional path unload method for SecureFile BLOBs, set the read_securefile_by_direct configuration file parameter to false or clear the Read SECUREFILE by direct option on the Runtime Settings tab > Miscellaneous Conditions view in the Fast Clone Console.

 CHAR Yes -

-CLOB Yes For Oracle 10g sources, CLOB datatypes are supported with the conventional path unload method only.
-For Oracle 11g and 12c sources, Fast Clone uses the direct path unload method by default to unload data from SecureFile CLOB columns.
-The tables that contain the CLOB columns must be defined with the default SecureFile options.
+CLOB Yes For Oracle 11g and 12c sources, Fast Clone uses the direct path unload method by default to unload data from SecureFile CLOB columns.
 To use the conventional path unload method for SecureFile CLOBs, set the read_securefile_by_direct configuration file parameter to false or clear the Read SECUREFILE by direct option on the Runtime Settings tab > Miscellaneous Conditions view in the Fast Clone Console.

-DATE Yes
+DATE Yes -

 FLOAT Yes -

 Expression Filter Type No -

 INTERVAL DAY TO SECOND No -

 INTERVAL YEAR TO MONTH No -

 LONG Yes -

 LONG RAW Yes -

+Media types No -

 Datatype Supported?
 Comments

-Media types No -

 MLSLABEL No -

 NCHAR Yes -

-NCLOB Yes For Oracle 10g sources, NCLOB datatypes are supported with the conventional path unload method only.
-For Oracle 11g and 12c sources, Fast Clone uses the direct path unload method by default to unload data from SecureFile NCLOB columns.
-The tables that contain the NCLOB columns must be defined with the default SecureFile options.
+NCLOB Yes For Oracle 11g and 12c sources, Fast Clone uses the direct path unload method by default to unload data from SecureFile NCLOB columns.
 To use the conventional path unload method for SecureFile NCLOBs, set the read_securefile_by_direct configuration file parameter to false or clear the Read SECUREFILE by direct option on the Runtime Settings tab > Miscellaneous Conditions view in the Fast Clone Console.

 NUMBER Yes Maximum 128 characters

 NVARCHAR2 Yes For Oracle 12c sources, Fast Clone uses the direct path unload method by default to unload data from extended NVARCHAR2 columns.
 To use the conventional path unload method for the extended NVARCHAR2 datatype, set the read_securefile_by_direct configuration file parameter to false or clear the Read SECUREFILE by direct option on the Runtime Settings tab > Miscellaneous Conditions view in the Fast Clone Console.

 RAW Yes For Oracle 12c sources, Fast Clone uses the direct path unload method by default to unload data from extended RAW columns.
 To use the conventional path unload method for the extended RAW datatype, set the read_securefile_by_direct configuration file parameter to false or clear the Read SECUREFILE by direct option on the Runtime Settings tab > Miscellaneous Conditions view in the Fast Clone Console.

 REF No -

 ROWID Yes Supported only with the conventional path unload method

 SDO_GEOMETRY Yes Supported only for Oracle targets

 TIMESTAMP Yes -

 TIMESTAMP WITH LOCAL TIMEZONE Yes -

 TIMESTAMP WITH TIMEZONE Yes -

 URI types No -

 UROWID Yes Supported only with the conventional path unload method

 User-defined types No -

+VARCHAR Yes -

 Datatype Supported?
-Comments VARCHAR Yes - VARCHAR2 Yes For Oracle 12c sources, Fast Clone uses the direct path unload method by default to unload data from extended VARCHAR2 columns.
+Comments VARCHAR2 Yes For Oracle 12c sources, Fast Clone uses the direct path unload method by default to unload data from extended VARCHAR2 columns.
 To use the conventional path unload method for the extended VARCHAR2 datatype, set the read_securefile_by_direct configuration file parameter to false or clear the Read SECUREFILE by direct option on the Runtime Settings tab > Miscellaneous Conditions view in the Fast Clone Console.
 XML types Yes The Fast Clone Console displays these rows as CLOB.